djchateau/ServerBackupUtility/README.md

 service and to any folders and files the service touches, or you will get access errors.

 You can install the Backup Scheduler service using the Local Service or Network Service accounts by adding the following text to the
 UtilityInstall batch file.
-Do not include a password.
-Leave the password empty.
+Leave the password field empty.

-Current Text: \
-SC create BackupScheduler binPath= "%SYSTEMDRIVE%\BackupUtility\ServerBackupUtility.exe" start= auto > install.log
+Local System: SC create BackupScheduler \
+binPath= "%SYSTEMDRIVE%\BackupUtility\ServerBackupUtility.exe" start= auto > install.log

-Change To: \
-SC create BackupScheduler binPath= "%SYSTEMDRIVE%\BackupUtility\ServerBackupUtility.exe" start= auto obj= "NT AUTHORITY\LOCAL SERVICE" password= "" > install.log \
+Local Service: SC create BackupScheduler \
+binPath= "%SYSTEMDRIVE%\BackupUtility\ServerBackupUtility.exe" start= auto obj= "NT AUTHORITY\LOCAL SERVICE" password= "" > install.log

-SC create BackupScheduler binPath= "%SYSTEMDRIVE%\BackupUtility\ServerBackupUtility.exe" start= auto obj= "NT AUTHORITY\NETWORK SERVICE" password= "" > install.log
+Network Service: SC create BackupScheduler \
+binPath= "%SYSTEMDRIVE%\BackupUtility\ServerBackupUtility.exe" start= auto obj= "NT AUTHORITY\NETWORK SERVICE" password= "" > install.log

 If you have trouble installing the utility or getting it to work as a Local or Network Service, write me and I'll walk you through it.